-Use of AI tools in assessed work1
+Use of AI tools in examination and assessment

 Al tools capable of writing sophisticated program code and natural language text are now available, including but not limited to ChatGPT, Github CoPilot, and Google Gemini.
-This document gives the department policy on the use of Al tools in assessed work, which includes examinations, ticks, Part II/III/MPhil Module assessments, and Part II/III/MPhil Dissertations.
+This document gives the department policy on the use of Al tools in assessed work, which includes examinations, ticks, Part II/III/MPhil Module assessments, and Part II Dissertations and Part III/MPhil Project Reports.
 This complements departmental and university guidance on misconduct and plagiarism; in any case where the use of Al tools for assessed work is permitted by this guidance, their use will not be judged to constitute misconduct or plagiarism.